Regarding Planning, Development and Land Use

 For more information about zoning, view the Planning page.

 You can apply for a Zoning Amendment through the Municipality.
 Please note that a formal consultation meeting with Planning Services is required prior to filling out the Application for Official Plan Amendment/Zoning Amendment form.
-You can read more about this process on our Zoning and Land Use page.
+You can read more about this process on the Planning page.

 Any changes to the use of your property may be possible through the Zoning By-law Amendment or Minor Variance processes.
 Please consult with Planning Services to determine if your property meets the requirements under these processes.